khanmahmood1/Weather_App/README.md

 <br>

 ### Features
-It is my first programming project, which is mainly used Tkinter and API
+It is my first programming project, in which is mainly used Tkinter(A Python GUI module) and API

 1. **Tkinter**: Tkinter is a Python tool for making graphical interfaces.